 In 2016, along with the Smithsonian National Museum of African American History and Culture and other organizations, FamilySearch finished indexing and publishing online images of the Freedmen’s Bureau records, which document the lives of freed slaves and slave owners struggling to redefine themselves after the American Civil War.
 The digitized records are searchable on DiscoverFreedmen.org and are also available on FamilySearch.org and other sites.
 FamilySearch presented a copy of the newly completed records to the Smithsonian Museum on December 6, 2016.

-In 2016, third parties added and updated useful apps in the app gallery that link with FamilySearch.org.
+In 2016, third parties added and updated useful apps in the Solutions Gallery that link with FamilySearch.org.

 A dedicated team of employees and a vast array of volunteers fuel personal discoveries by making online historical records easily and quickly accessible.
 This year, United States censuses were updated as needed to make them more easily searchable.